THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 • audit results are, in turn, verified by a second accredited external body.

 4The Animal-Based Measures are indicators that rely on the direct observation of the animal to assess its actual conditions in relation to its ability to adapt to specific farming environments.
 These measures include physiological, pathological, and behavioural indicators.

 5 Feather-pecking is an abnormal behaviour in avian species that occurs when one bird repeatedly pecks (sometimes tearing out) the feathers of another.

 In 2016, 119 independent audits were conducted, many of which were attended by Moncler officers as well as experts from the University of Milan’s Department of Veterinary Medicine.
-Although the audits were performed on the suppliers’ best farms, some of them did not pass the process and were therefore removed from Moncler’s supply chain.
+Although the down suppliers have made use of the best supply chain available, some farms did not pass the audit process and were therefore removed from Moncler’s supply chain.
 Others were required to take corrective actions before obtaining certification.
 No instances of live-plucking or force-feeding were observed at any of the farms audited.